 Hollins and Roanoke have selected faculty with expertise in arts and culture along with community supporters.
 In addition, past year’s recipients will also serve on the committee to ensure a comprehensive scope and understanding of arts and culture in the Roanoke Valley.

-Will The Perry F. Kendig Arts and Culture Awards always take place at Roanoke College?
+Where will The Perry F. Kendig Arts and Culture Awards ceremony take place?

 The awards will alternate between Roanoke College and Hollins University.
 The 2014 awards presentation will be at Hollins University on Tuesday, September 30, 5:30 p.m.

 The organization I want to nominate was a past recipient of a Perry F. Kendig Award.
 Are they eligible?

 Yes.
-As this is a new collaboration and programmatic offering between Hollins University and Roanoke College, any and all past recipients are eligible moving forward.
+As of 2013 and the new collaboration and programmatic offering between Hollins University and Roanoke College, any past recipients during 1985 and 2012 are eligible moving forward.

 How will I know if my nominee was selected, or conversely, not selected for an award this year?

-You will be notified via email if the status of your nominee so a valid email address must be included with your nomination form.
+You will be notified via email of the status of your nominee so a valid email address must be included with your nomination form.